YassineChayrrou/holbertonschool-web_back_end/0x08-user_authentication_service/README.md

 - How to retrieve request form data
 - How to return various HTTP status codes

-# setup:
+## Extras:

-we need to install bcrypt and sqlalchemy
+you need to install bcrypt and sqlalchemy
 ```
 pip3 install bcrypt
 ```
 ```
 pip3 install SQLAlchemy
 ```

+## Author:
+Yassine Chayrrou